Brandoncyu/react-notes/topics.md

   <summary>Answer here</summary>
   Function Components - these return functions.

   Class Components - a javascript class that extends a React.Component. must have a render method.
+Can set state inside of it.
 </details>

 ## Describe the differences between class and function component?